 Well, folks, it happened.
 I swam.
 I biked.
 I ran.
-And I lived to tell the tale.
+And I lived to tell you about it.

 I came in 387th place.
 Try not to be jealous.